 - The supplier is PCI DSS compliant as certified by a Qualified Security Assessor (QSA);

-- The supplier software application and payment application is certified compliant with the PA-DSS for developers;
+- The supplier software application and payment application are certified compliant with the PA-DSS for developers;

 - The supplier hardware, equipment and devices are certified compliant with the Pin Transaction Security (PTS) standards for manufacturers;

-- The supplier devices are EMV (Chip and PIN) enabled, have End to End Encryption (E2EE) and/or Point to Point Encryption (P2P) to protect against fraudulent card attempts and attacks.
+- The supplier devices are EMV (Chip and PIN) enabled, and also have End to End Encryption (E2EE) and/or Point to Point Encryption (P2P) to protect against fraudulent card attempts and attacks.